BradleyGilden/CODSOFT/Level_1/Landing_Page/README.md

 As part of CODSOFT Internship, I created this landing page template for a fictional gym franchise.

-To view the template see [martialgym.vercel.app](https://martialgym.vercel.app/) or open [src/index.html](./src/index.html) in the browser
+To view the template see [martialgym.vercel.app](https://martialgym.vercel.app/) or open [src/index.html](./src/index.html) locally in the browser

 ## Tools